build-on-aws/content/posts/building-agent-aws/index.md

 However, it's crucial to note that this doesn't replace the role of a Solution Architect.
 Instead, it equips builders with an invaluable tool that can help streamline workflows.

 The potential of Generative AI Agents, as demonstrated by our Agent AWS, is vast, and we've merely begun to explore its capabilities.
-This exploration is our opening act, a stepping stone into an exciting era where AI-driven tools augment our abilities and revolutionize how we build solutions.
+This exploration is our opening act, a stepping stone into an exciting era where AI-driven tools augment our abilities and revolutionize how [we build solutions](https://dzone.com/articles/chataws-deploy-aws-resources-seamlessly-chatgpt).

+If you are interested in learning more check out the documentation from [HuggingFace on custom tools](https://huggingface.co/docs/transformers/en/custom_tools#creating-a-new-tool) and their [foundation model leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 Remember, this is not an endpoint but a launchpad.
 The agent/tool framework is a wellspring of opportunities waiting to be tapped.
 Equipped with this knowledge, let's embrace this thrilling journey.
 There's a lot more we can achieve.
 Now go build!